rebelsky/csc207c/_mps/blockchains.md

 Write a class called `Hash` with the following `public` methods:

 `Hash(byte[] data)`
   : Construct a new `Hash` object that contains a copy of the given hash (still as an array of bytes).
-We make a copy of the data so that clients can't later mutate it.
+We make a copy of the data so that clients can't later chant any bytes.

+`byte[] getBytes()`
+  : Return a copy of the bytes in the hash.
+We make a copy so that the client can't change them.

 `int length()`
   : Get the number of bytes in the hash.